innovaminex/source-code/README.md

-# source-code
+# Source Code Repository for InnovaMinex
-source code for INX coin
+Will be populated after the completion of ICO.